Sizerville State Park

-Beautiful white pines and hemlocks grace Sizerville and bring to the visitor's eye and mind a quiet, relaxed atmosphere.
-The pines were planted in the 1930s as a conservation effort by the Civilian Conservation Corps (CCC).
-Several thousand acres in and around the park were planted to replace the massive tracts of old growth timber logged at the turn of the century.
+Beautiful white pines and hemlocks grace the forests of the park.
+The pines were planted in the 1930s as a conservation effort by the Civilian Conservation Corps (CCC) camp S-85.
+Several thousand acres in and around the park were planted to replace the massive tracts of old growth timber logged at the turn of the 19th century.

-The East Branch of Cowley Run, located in the park, has historical significance in game management in Pennsylvania.
-In 1917, a pair of beavers was presented to the Pennsylvania Game Commission by the State of Wisconsin because beavers had become extirpated in Pennsylvania.
+The East Branch of Cowley Run has historical significance in game management in Pennsylvania.
+In 1917, a pair of beavers was presented to the Pennsylvania Game Commission by the State of Wisconsin because beavers had disappeared from Pennsylvania.
 This first pair was released on East Branch Cowley Run, and beavers are still found in the area.
-Elk once lived throughout the Commonwealth of Pennsylvania.
-Now through the efforts of the Pennsylvania Game Commission and Bureau of Forestry, reintroduction of this majestic animal to the Commonwealth has succeeded.
-Pennsylvania's only elk herd lives in the mountainous, mostly wooded area of Elk, Clinton and Cameron counties.

 Keep in Touch

 Add yourself to the DCNR's online community to receive info on this park, or parks in general.

 Like to spend time in the outdoors, meet friendly people and help make Pennsylvania State Parks great?
 Volunteering at a park might be for you.

 Scouts and organized groups can earn free camping by completing service projects.